Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

 3. Stress and Environment

-Have you ever noticed that when you're crying or sick, your cat will come and sit with you?
+Have you ever noticed that your cat would come and sit with you when you're crying or sick?
 What about if there's arguing in the home?
-Your cat feels it and may act out or run and hide.
+Your cat feels it and may react to it or run and hide.

-During times like these, does your cat stay by your side or hide until he or she feels it's safe to come out?
+During times like these, does your cat stay by your side or hide until they feel it's safe to come out?
 Animals know, feel, and sense what we do and can tell when tensions are high or low.

 Reward all good behaviors and withhold during "bad" behaviors!
-Be consistent to prove you mean what you say and your cat will eventually get the hint.
+Be consistent to prove you mean what you say, and your kitten will eventually get the hint.

-Don't Play With Your Hands
+Don't Play with Your Hands